On Combining Machine Learning with Decision Making: Generalization Bound

+$\mathcal{F}_2$ is the intersection of the ball $\mathcal{F}$ with the halfspace defined by $\abudget$; it is a ball that is missing a spherical cap.
+The vector $\abudget$ will capture the effect of $\Cbudget$ in such a way that $\mathcal{F}_0\subset\mathcal{F}_2$, which we will show within the proof of the Theorem \ref{TheoremMain}. $\mathcal{F}_2$ is the space whose complexity we will bound, again within the proof of Theorem \ref{TheoremMain}.

-Define $d_i$ to be the shortest distance from the starting node to node $i$.
-Here, $d_1$ is the length of the shortest tour that visits all the nodes and returns to node 1.
-This means $d_i\leq L_{\pi}({i})$, and this inequality can be tight if the graph can be embedded into 1-dimensional Euclidean space (on a line).
-In what follows, we will fix a vector $c$, defined element-wise by:
+We will now define the vector $\abudget$ in terms of $\Cbudget$ and provide a proof later.
+Let $d_i$ be the shortest distance from the starting node (node 1) to node $i$ for $i=2,..,M$ and $d_1$ be the length of the shortest tour that visits all the nodes and returns to node 1.
+This means $d_i\leq L_{\pi}({i}); i=1,...,M$ with equality if the physical graph can be embedded into 1-dimensional Euclidean space.
+The vector $\abudget$ is then related to $\Cbudget$ defined elementwise as: